 Refer to the Purchasing Guidelines Grid (PDF) for appropriate forms of payment according to the cost of services.

-For guide to contracting, please see Legal, Compliance and Risk Management website.
+For the Smith College contacting policy and procedures please see the guide to contracting, on the Smith College Legal, Compliance and Risk Management website.

 Tax Exemption Certificates

 Smith College's Commonwealth of Massachusetts Tax Exemption Certificate number is E041843040.
 This number is not to be used for personal purchases.

 Smith College is exempt from the payment of most federal, state and local taxes.
 However, we must pay certain taxes, such as hotel and restaurant taxes.

 Please note: A copy of the ST-2 Smith Tax Exmeption Renewal Notice must be included with the Tax Exemption Purchaser Certificate when sending to a vendor.
 This form certifies that our exempt status is valid through 2019.

 Amazon Marketplace - tax exempt set-up:

 All expenditures from regular departmental budgets require the advance approval of the department head.
 In the case of grants and contracts, the principal investigator must approve in advance.